dan-fritchman/Hdl21/readme.md

 Hdl21 `Generators` have parameters. `Modules` do not.

 This is a deliberate decision, which in this sense makes `hdl21.Module` less feature-rich than the analogous `module` concepts in existing HDLs (Verilog, VHDL, and even SPICE).
 These languages support what might be called "static parameters" - relatively simple relationships between parent and child-module parameterization.
 Setting, for example, the width of a signal or number of instances in an array is straightforward.
 But more elaborate parametrization-cases are either highly cumbersome or altogether impossible to create.
 (As an example, try using Verilog parametrization to make a programmable-depth binary tree.)
-Hdl21, in contrast, exposes all parametrization to the full Python-power of its generator functions.
+Hdl21, in contrast, exposes all parametrization to the full Python-power of its generators.

 ## Numeric Parameters